 We love to get a great caffeine buzz.
-Whether we are prepping for work, getting an energy boost for the gym, or supercharging our afternoon, there is nothing better than a great caffeine fix.
+Whether we are prepping for work, getting an energy boost for the gym, or supercharging our afternoon.
+There’s nothing better than a great caffeine fix.

 But with all the great coffee choices, and espresso drinks we can even easily prepare at home, which is better?
 If a caffeine buzz is what we are after, who wins in the coffee vs espresso competition?